xmos/fwk_voice/modules/lib_aec/doc/src/getting_started.rst

 Low level API has more input arguments but allows more freedom for running in parallel across multiple threads.
 Low level API function names begin with a ``aec_l2_`` prefix.
 Depending on the low level API used, functions can be run in parallel to work over a range of bins or a range of phases.
-This API is still a work in progess and will be fully supported in the future.
+This API is still a work in progress and will be fully supported in the future.

 Getting and Building
 ####################